nedbat/coveragepy/doc/cmd.rst

 executed, try running coverage.py again with the ``--timid`` flag.
 This uses a simpler but slower trace method, and might be needed in rare cases.

+Coverage.py sets an environment variable, ``COVERAGE_RUN`` to indicate that your code is running under coverage measurement.
+The value is not relevant, and may change in the future.

 .. _cmd_warnings: